fabianschwamborn/clientsideMultidownloadExample/README.md

 - Compressed data is streamed directly to disk
 - Memory usage stays constant regardless of file size

-This means you can download hundreds of MB or even GB of files without running out of memory!
+This allows downloading hundreds of MB or even GB of files without running out of memory!

 ## License